aiven/aiven-docs/docs/platform/howto/manage-vpc-peering.md

 1. In the **Create a VPC for this project** window:

-    1. Select a cloud provider and region from the dropdown list.
+    1. Select a cloud provider and region.
-    1. Enter the IP range that you want to use for the VPC connection.
+    1. Enter the IP range to use for the VPC connection.
        Use an IP range that does not overlap with any networks that you want to connect via VPC peering.